-From the visual editor click on the toggle toolbar button:
+From the Visual editor click on the Paste as text icon:

 Your editor will then be in “plain text mode” so you can paste in your text from Word or another word processor.
 You will see the following window pop up telling you that you are in this mode until you click on the button again to turn it off: